Grant Goodeve: Career

 He reprised his Eight Is Enough role in two reunion movies during the late 1980s, and also appeared in several episodes of Murder, She Wrote.
-As the 1990s came to a close, he made an appearance on The WB's hit series 7th Heaven as Captain Jack Smith.
+As the 1990s came to a close, he made an appearance on the WB's hit series 7th Heaven as Captain Jack Smith.
 In 2000, Goodeve appeared as the host of Word Pictures' production Proving the Bible through Archeology.

-Pacific Northwest

 Goodeve moved to the Pacific Northwest in 1989 with his wife and three children.
 Soon after, he began appearing in the recurring role of Rick Pedersen, an ill-fated bush pilot, on the CBS series Northern Exposure.
 He also began contributing to KING-TV's Evening Magazine, and began hosting that station's travel show Northwest Backroads in 1998.
-As of 2014, Grant had hosted it for 16 years.
+As of 2014, Goodeve had hosted it for 16 years.

 From 2000 to 2004, he hosted If Walls Could Talk and Homes of Our Heritage on Home & Garden Television.
 He has worked as a voice actor for several video games, including the role of Wolf O'Donnell in Star Fox: Assault, the Engineer in Team Fortress 2, and various voices for F.E.A.R..
 He also lent his singing voice to Bob Rivers' Twisted Christmas series of holiday CDs.